-More importantly, they are in charge of keeping the office running as efficiently as possible through other means.
-This means managing schedules, updating upper management, communicating with other departments, and other clerical duties.
+More importantly, you are in charge of keeping the office running as efficiently as possible through other means.
+This means managing schedules, updating upper management, communicating with other departments, and performing other clerical duties.

 Any kind of supervision over employees will generally fall upon an office manager.
 They will usually be assigned with overseeing the following in regards to their team:

 - assigning duties to employees